ayushk1804/PB-Discord-Bot/README.md

 # PB-Discord-Bot
-An extensible modulat bot For Point Blank, DSCE announcements written in Python using Discord py.
+An extensible modular bot For Point Blank, DSCE announcements written in Python using Discord py.
 Made by t.me/ayushk780, Made Great by @pbcommunity.

 # Installtion